misiektoja/instagram_monitor/docs/index.md

 - **Flexible Config**: Support for files, dotenv and environment variables.
 - **Follower Churn**: Detailed tracking of exactly who followed or unfollowed.
 - **Follow Analysis**: Inspect mutual, not-following-back and fan relationships offline from saved lists with `--analyze-follows` or the Web Dashboard.
+- **Two Follower List Sources**: Reads follower and following lists from the web REST endpoints Instagram's own app calls, falling back to the older GraphQL queries.
 - **Batched Fetching**: Throttle follower/following downloads into delayed batches.
 - **Remote Control**: Manage tracking features via signals or the web UI.
 - **Docker Ready**: Run via Docker Hub, Docker Compose or local image build with persisted config, dotenv and sessions.